My cart

 A sit-stand desk, also referred to as an ergonomic desk, is the most up and coming type of workstation.
 Your sit-stand workstation can vary in design, but what each one offers is the ability to upgrade your workspace.
+The way you layout your desk is customizable and all about your preference!
+Some people enjoy using a laptop stand on their desk for better productivity and viewability while working.
 These setups allow you to readjust your office desk and help your blood flow while you work.
 And it’s not just some fancy way to elevate your computer screen.
 Standing desks encourage health, work effectiveness, and overall productivity.

 To get the most out of your standing workstation, consider the following ergonomic standing desk best practices.